timyiu478/url-shortener/README.md

 - Main Cache Hierarchy: Edge Location -> Region Level Cache
     - Edge location: absorb most of the requests of the popular URLs
     - Region Level Cache: serves uncached or cache-miss requests for all url-shorten service instances
+    - the URL shortening service instances do not maintain individual caches, as this would necessitate complex load balancing techniques to prevent cache hot spots and ensure high cache hit rates across all instances.
 - The internal traffic flow is also controlled for security e.g. the ALB only call the url-shorten service (i.e. ALB can't call the database).
 - CI/CD consideration: we choose to use **container** as the portable uint of the url-shorten service because
     - it is lightweight which take up less space and are easier to scale
     - immutability: it packaged all service dependences which enable us to deploy and test it consistently from the test environment to the production environment
     - widely adopted solution with large active community
 - The url-shorten service is stateless.
 We can deploy it in anywhere and at anytime.
-- Across the region, we favour availability over consistency when under a network partition.
+- We favour availability over consistency when under a network partition.
-    - main reason: we want to ensure very high data durability and eventual consistency, yet we don't pay the cost of cross-region round-trip delay
-- The other necessary systems such as CI/CD system, intrusion detection/prevention systems, and observability system are omitted as intend
-- How to minimise hot spots and increase cache hit rate are also not discussed at this section
-- How to support custom multi-domain is not discussed at this section
 - Full CQRS pattern(seperate read store and write store) is not applied in this design for simplicity
-- The database is a relational database with ACID guarantee that only has one primary replica but write operation can tolerate a zone failure.
-Here are the reasons:
-    - It writes to replicas to a quorum before a write operation is considered successful.
-    - The secondary replicas can detect the leader was offline and propose a new leader among the secondary live replicas.
+- Why Key-Value DB?
+    - The data model for serving URL shortening is simple that can be represented by a single key-value pair
+    - No need for complex queries such as scan and join
+    - key-value DB's read and write performance is much better SQL DB by key sharding technique
+    - If we use SQL DB, we may need to add an distributed cache layer for optimize the read performance.
 - Deploying the url-shorten services on the second is optional
-- AWS services that we can use: Cloudfront, ALB, Aurora, Route53, ElastiCache, WAF, VPC, EKS
+- AWS services that we can use: Cloudfront, ALB, DynamoDB, Route53, ElastiCache, WAF, VPC, EKS
-    - we will discussed the details in the following section
+    - we will discussed them a bit more in the *Tech Stack* section
+- The other necessary systems such as CI/CD system, intrusion detection/prevention systems, and observability system are omitted as intend

 ### Scaling Mechanism